Harnessing subspace controllability: Dynamical generation of Dicke states in Heisenberg-coupled qubit arrays with a single local control: Dicke-state preparation : Results and Discussion

-Our optimal-control approach to engineering Dicke states $|D^{N}_a\rangle$ in an $N$-qubit array entails working in a basis of $\uber{N}{a}$ states -- the dimension of the $a$-excitation subspace $\mathcal{H}_a$ of the total $2^{N}$-dimensional Hilbert space (recall Sec.~\ref{SubspControl_XXZandXYZ} above).
-Because for fixed system size $N$ the dimension of this subspace grows rapidly with increasing the excitation number $a$ -- before reaching the maximal value for $a=N/2$ or $a=\lfloor N/2 \rfloor$ -- the problem becomes increasingly more difficult from the numerical standpoint.
-Therefore, it becomes increasingly difficult to engineer Dicke states for large values of $N$ and values $a$ close to $N/2$.
+Our optimal-control approach to engineering Dicke states $|D^{N}_a\rangle$ ($a=1,\ldots,N-1$) in an $N$-qubit array entails working in a computational basis that consists of $\uber{N}{a}$ states -- the dimension of the $a$-excitation subspace $\mathcal{H}_a$ of the total $2^{N}$-dimensional Hilbert space (recall Sec.~\ref{SubspControl_XXZandXYZ} above).
+Given that for the fixed system size $N$ the dimension of this subspace grows rapidly with increasing the excitation number $a$ -- before reaching the maximal value $N!/(\lfloor N/2 \rfloor !)^2$ for $a=\lfloor N/2 \rfloor$ [which is equal to $N/2$ for even values of $N$, and $(N-1)/2$ for odd ones] -- and, for large $N$, even becomes asymptotically exponential in $N$ (cf. Sec.~\ref{SubspControl_XXZandXYZ}), the underlying numerical-optimization problem [namely, finding the global minimum of the generalized figure of merit in Eq.~\eqref{FOM_def}] becomes increasingly more demanding from the computational standpoint.
+As a consequence, the numerical burden involved in engineering Dicke states within our adopted optimal-control scheme becomes computationally prohibitive for large system sizes $N\gtrsim 10$ and values of $a$ close to $N/2$.